andyxiao1/spaceship-attack/README.md

 # Spaceship Attack
-This is a spaceship shooter game that I made for my CIS 120 final project
+This is a spaceship shooter game that I made with Java Swing for my CIS 120 final project
-It includes an intro screen, level select, instructions, and highscores.
+It includes an intro screen, level select, instructions, and highscores

 ## How to Play
 * Move the spaceship (aka the red block) with your arrow keys